reedalexander490/Portable-Digital-Oscilloscope/README.md

 # Oscilloscope (EJ03)

-An embedded oscilloscope project designed to interface with a PC for real-time waveform display, built as part of a system-level verification effort.
+An embedded oscilloscope project designed to interface with a PC for real-time waveform display.
 Developed using Arduino, MATLAB, and Python for visualization, with responsive hardware and software integration.

 ## Features